csc413f16/p1a-JosephNWibowo/README.md

 It ran smoothly "Process finished with exit code 0" Running example unit test...

-had trouble at first to push to Git
+had trouble at first to push to Git.

 Process finished with exit code 0